 We have made an active choice to design with quality and health in mind, and so no formaldehyde is used to set our environmental dyes, meaning less toxins for your body.
 However, this does mean our dye isn’t as firmly set as other brands, so we recommend drying your linen in the shade after washing to ensure the colour does not fade.
 Our dye factory is owned by the same family as the one where our linen is cut and woven, and we remain in close contact regularly to ensure the practises we set are being adhered to.

-Carlotta + Gee linen can proudly say we have the OEKO-TEX certificate - this means that the fabric is tested to make sure that no harmful substances are used before being sent to us.
-We also have a stamp of approval to say that our flax plants are authentically grown in France and no where else before being sent to be manufactured.
+We can proudly say that Carlotta + Gee linen is OEKO-TEX certified - meaning that our fabric is tested to make sure no harmful substances are used before it’s sent to us.
+A stamp of approval is sent with every shipment highlighting that our flax is authentically grown in France before being sent to be manufactured.

 The SA8000 Standard is a document which is independently audited in relation to the protection of workers’ rights.
 By having this certificate, it means that the factory has upheld SA8000 compliance for three years beforehand and continues to do so with regular checks.